- Reference >

 Behavior¶

-If a field being filled contains both null
+If a field being filled contains both null and non-null values,

-and missing values to the field’s
+$locf sets the null and missing values to the field’s

 last known non-null value according to the sort order specified in

-and missing field values that appear before non-null values
+null and missing field values that appear before non-null values

-in the sort order remain null
+in the sort order remain null.

-If a field being filled contains only null
+If a field being filled contains only null or missing values in a

-partition, $locf
+partition, $locf sets the

-field value to null
+field value to null for that partition.

-Comparison of $fill
+Comparison of $fill and $locf¶

 To fill missing field values based on the last observed value in a sequence, you can use: